Ofrogue/pyspark101/6_machine_learning/README.md

 # Spark ML

 ## Adult + Random Forest
-We will use same UCI Adult datataset. https://archive.ics.uci.edu/ml/datasets/adult
+We will use the same UCI Adult datataset. https://archive.ics.uci.edu/ml/datasets/adult

-Last time we kept data files in the same folder as code.
+Last time we kept data files in the same folder as our code.
 Let's download those in a separate sub-folder.

 ```sh